gramineproject/gramine/CONTRIBUTING.rst

 Running Regression Tests by Hand
 --------------------------------

-All of our regression tests are automated in Jenkins jobs (see the Jenkinsfiles directory), and this is the ultimate documentation for application-level regression tests, although most tests can be run with :command:`make regression` or, in the worst case, should have a simple script called by Jenkins.
+All of our regression tests are automated in Jenkins jobs (see the Jenkinsfiles directory), and this is the ultimate documentation for application-level regression tests, although most tests can be run with :command:`gramine-test`, or, in the worst case, should have a simple script called by Jenkins.

 We also have (and are actively growing) PAL and shim unit tests.